0atman/noboilerplate/scripts/14-youre-doing-agile-wrong.md

 Don't estimate!

-Look back at your estimates you made Last sprint.
+Look back at your estimates you made last sprint.

-- [ ] Did the estimation exercise help you build better software?
+Did the estimation exercise help you build better software?

 Sure you might have tweaked the scope of the sprint.